December 21, 2019 - “early bird” deadline

 Applicants must indicate in which tier they would like to compete, and are strongly encouraged to select the tier that best represents their current status as a vocalist.
 However, if both tiers seem applicable, the applicant may choose both, but must pay an application fee for each one.

 All applicants must upload two video clips via YouTube to their YAP Tracker application.
 Video selections must be recent and no older than eighteen months.
 Selections that do not meet this criterion must first be approved for submission by JTVA.
 Each selection must be sung from memory and accompanied by a pianist.
-Please include the name of the pianist.
+The pianist must be visible in the video and the pianist’s name included in the description.
 The two videos must be uploaded separately, and the two in total must not be longer than 15 minutes.
 Do not send videos of entire operas or concerts.

 The competition awards prizes to two groups of singers.
 Rather than specific age or educational requirements, these groups are distinguished primarily by level of ability, vocal experience, and readiness to begin a professional career.
 In some cases, singers may qualify and apply for both groups.
 All finalists receive a cash award.